 You probably see the inequities and corruption in our system.
 Do you also see the growing distance between you and other humans, in your beliefs, amount of time spent with others, and level of compassion you feel?
 Maybe you even see the many ways it is possible that human beings can work together to create voluntary systems and even effective rules without the need for a ruling class.
-Heck, humans created computers, pizza, and rocket ships!
+Heck, humans created computers, pizza, WiFi, and rocket ships!

-It's a common misconception that Libertarians, Minarchists, Agorists, and Anarchists favor immediate and/or violent revolution or don't care about anyone but ourselves (hereinafter "Voluntaryists" and yes taking some liberties, in the name of keeping it as simple as possible).
-Usually, the reality of Voluntaryist mindset is the opposite that is true.
+It's a common misconception that Libertarians, Minarchists, Agorists, and Anarchists favor immediate and/or violent revolution or don't care about anyone but ourselves (hereinafter "Voluntaryists" and yes, I'm making some generalizations in the name of keeping this article as simple as possible).
+Usually, the reality of Voluntaryist mindset is the opposite of those assumptions.
 Most every Voluntaryist I've met realizes the path to a peaceful world, absent involuntary government, is most likely obtainable via a peaceful path.
 Why build a peaceful world on a foundation of violence?
 And I think most of us realize a necessary prerequisite to peace is an ability to empathize.

 So how can we "get there" peacefully?